This post will give you an overview of the best things to do in Hawaii.

 The trail is closed during COVID-19 shelter-in-place.

-This is an easy hike and highly recommended for nature lovers.
+This is an easy hike and is highly recommended for nature lovers.

 by Katie @ Katie B Traveling